ESP32DE/esp_enc28j60/README.md

 ![alt tag](https://github.com/Cicero-MF/esp_enc28j60/blob/master/ethernet%20to%20esp%20wiring.png)

 **Disclaimer:** This initial release is a bit rushed, and isn't in the state I would like it to be, so please treat it as a work in progress.
 I'd love contributions, questions and community input to make it solid.
 Please also bear in mind I am running an older version of the SDK, so you may have some minor compile problems.
+I was using the SDK v1.0.1 24-04-2015 for this release.
+I am in the process of updating all my projects to v1.5.0 27-11-2015, and am seeing many compile issues.
+Once I have finished the integrations I'll update this project accordingly.

 ## Integrating with your project
 - Connect up your ENC28J60 to your ESP8266 as shown